Yahoo DFS Hockey: Saturday Picks

 This article is part of our Yahoo DFS Hockey series.

-It's a busy evening for the NHL on Saturday.
-There are nine games on the docket starting at 7 p.m.
-EDT or later.
-While college basketball teams are punching their tickets to the Final Four, you can be racking up the fantasy points for your DFS lineup.
-Here are some players to target, and to avoid, for your daily fantasy contests.
+We've got seven NHL games Saturday night.
+While two college basketball teams will be punching their tickets to the NCAA title game, you can punch your ticket to DFS NHL glory with some shrewd lineup decisions.
+Here are some players to target, and to avoid, for your lineup.

 GOALIE